-You can apply again for benefits at any time, even if you have asked for a fair hearing.
+You can apply again for benefits at any time, even if you have asked for an administrative hearing.
 You should reapply if:

 You think DSHS was right to deny you before, but your situation has since changed

-See Representing Yourself at a Fair Hearing for steps you can take in any DSHS case:
+See Representing Yourself at an Administrative Hearing for steps you can take in any DSHS case:

 The rules that DSHS lists in your notice and the others that it used in your case start with "WAC 388-".
 The rules about the hearing process itself are in WAC Chapter 388-02.
 Find them at the DSHS office, your county law library, many public libraries and online at http://apps.leg.wa.gov/wac/default.aspx.